From Idea To Page: My Go-To Writing Routine & Tools

 Introduction

 I recently released my debut novel, titled "The Infamous Story of Retro Brite."
-The experience was both challenging and rewarding, as this novel had been a passion project I had worked on for a few years.
+The experience was both challenging and rewarding, as this novel had been a passion project I worked on for a few years.
 During the pandemic, like many others, I came to realize the importance of pursuing hobbies and passions.
 However, I faced several challenges along the way, including not knowing where to start, experiencing writer's block, and struggling with motivation.
 Over time, I refined my process to overcome these obstacles and successfully complete my novel.
+If you're wondering how to start a novel, overcome writer's block, or stay motivated, here are the steps I took to finish my debut novel.

 Getting Started

-The idea for my novel originated many years ago, and while I couldn't recall the exact moment or circumstances, I distinctly remember discussing it with my brother.
+The idea for my novel originated many years ago, and while I can't recall the exact moment or circumstances, I distinctly remember discussing it with my brother.
 As soon as the idea popped into my head, I made it a point to jot it down on my phone or in a notebook.
 Capturing ideas promptly has always been my approach.
 Next, I focused on creating the characters by imagining their appearances and personalities.
 To keep the characters organized, I developed character sheets for each one.
+The character sheets included many details about the characters, such as their physical attributes like height or weight.
+They also included details such as their emotional wants, personality traits, and mannerisms.
 The subsequent step involved outlining the plot, initially starting with a rough outline consisting of only a few scenes.
 As I progressed, more characters emerged, and the plot gradually came together.
 I firmly believe that the key is to write without judgment, setting aside concerns about the quality of the work.
 Editing can always be done later.

 Overcoming Writer's Block